adamluckydo/ontology/3_Buddhism/Buddhism.md

 ## The Fruit of Practice

 It's nigh impossible to convey the phenomenology of "awakening" accurately with words.
-Yet it is a very real and distinct phenomenon, so I'll try to contour some lines around it here, and point to some external resources that describe it in even more detail.
+Yet it is a very real and distinct phenomenon, so I'll do my best to contour some lines around it.

 Technically, in Buddha Dharma, there are four stages of awakening, defined by ten fetters that must each be broken to reach full liberation.
 The initial stage, known as "stream entry", is what most people are referring to when you hear the word "enlightenment" (which is different than "full enlightenment", which is one of many reasons why "enlightenment" is a dumb term).